-Unless you’ve been living under a rock for the past couple of years, a large chunk of activity on Instagram is the result of automated bots which follow, like, comment and unfollow without having to manually interact with the app.
+Unless you’ve been living under a rock for the past couple of years, a large chunk of activity on Instagram was the result of automated bots which follow, like, comment and unfollow without having to manually interact with the app.
 You may have noticed in the past a comment which doesn’t make sense or how your likes might spike depending on which hashtags you use.
 This was because millions of accounts used bot services to grow their followings and promote themselves.
 This post will give you the context of Instagress’ closure and alternatives to Instagress if you’re wanting to find something similar.

 While the website had been offline for a couple of days, in the early hours of 21 April, arguably the most popular of these bot services, Instagress announced that “by request of Instagram we were forced to close our web-service…”

 Unless you’ve used these programs before or work in the social media industry, you could be forgiven for not knowing what Instagress is…was.
 To everyone else, Instagress was probably one of the more advanced Instagram automation programs available in the market.
 They had a user friendly web broswer based interface which made it technically approachable for a lot of account holders and smaller social media agencies.